Panel: China, WHO should have acted quicker to stop pandemic

 GENEVA (AP) — A panel of experts commissioned by the World Health Organization has criticized China and other countries for not moving to stem the initial outbreak of the coronavirus earlier and questioned whether the U.N. health agency should have labeled it a pandemic sooner.

-In a report issued Monday, the panel led by former Liberian President Ellen Johnson Sirleaf and former New Zealand Prime Minister Helen Clark said there were “lost opportunities to apply basic public health measures at the earliest opportunity” and that Chinese authorities could have applied their efforts “more forcefully” in January shortly after the coronavirus began sickening clusters of people.
+In a report issued to the media Monday, the panel led by former Liberian President Ellen Johnson Sirleaf and former New Zealand Prime Minister Helen Clark said there were “lost opportunities" to set up basic public health measures as early as possible.

+“What is clear to the panel is that public health measures could have been applied more forcefully by local and national health authorities in China in January,” shortly after the coronavirus began sickening clusters of people, it said.

+The panel also cited evidence of cases in other countries in late January, saying public health containment measures should have been put in place immediately in any country with a likely case, adding: “They were not.”

 “The reality is that only a minority of countries took full advantage of the information available to them to respond to the evidence of an emerging pandemic,” the panel said.

-The experts also wondered why WHO did not declare a global public health emergency sooner.
+The experts also wondered why WHO did not declare a global public health emergency — its highest warning for outbreaks — sooner.
 The U.N. health agency convened its emergency committee on Jan.
 22, but did not characterize the emerging pandemic as an international emergency until a week later.
 At the time, WHO said its expert committee was divided on whether a global emergency should be declared.

 “One more question is whether it would have helped if WHO used the word pandemic earlier than it did,” the panel said.